zarzob/Simply-Love-SM5/README.md

 Simply Love is an ITGmania theme for the post-ITG community.

-It features a clean and simple design, offers numerous data-driven features not implemented by the ITGmania engine, and allows the current generation of ITG fans to breathe new life into the game they've known for over a decade.
+It features a clean and simple design, offers numerous data-driven features not implemented by the ITGmania engine, and allows the current generation of ITG fans to breathe new life into the game they've known for over a two decades.

 Simply Love was originally designed and implemented for a previous version of StepMania (SM3.95) by hurtpiggypig.
 For more information on that version of Simply Love, check here: https://www.youtube.com/watch?v=OtcWy5m6-CQ